1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is Thrush contagious?

-How do infants get oral Thrush?
+Why do infants develop oral Thrush?

 Does Thrush go away on its own?

-Are there dietary changes that help?
+Are dietary changes of help?

 Will Thrush come back?